On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: The Exact Subgraph Hierarchy

-\autoref{lem:SdpWithESCOfSizeNIsAlpha} implies that if add the constraint $X \in \STAB^{2}(G)$ to~\eqref{lovaszTheta_nPlus1}, then we get the best possible bound on $\alpha(G)$, namely $\alpha(G)$.
-Unfortunately, depending on the representation of the constraint, we either include an exponential number of new variables (if we use a formulation as convex hull) or inequality constraints (if we include inequalities representing facets of $\STAB^2(G)$, see \autoref{sec:ESCAsInequalities}) into the SDP.
+Lemma~\ref{lem:SdpWithESCOfSizeNIsAlpha} implies that if we add the constraint $X \in \STAB^{2}(G)$ to~\eqref{lovaszTheta_nPlus1}, then we get the best possible bound on $\alpha(G)$, namely $\alpha(G)$.
+Unfortunately, depending on the representation of the constraint, we either include an exponential number of new variables (if we use a formulation as convex hull) or inequality constraints (if we include inequalities representing facets of $\STAB^2(G)$, see Section~\ref{sec:ESCAsInequalities}) into the SDP.
 In order to only partially include $X \in \STAB^{2}(G)$ we exploit a property of stable sets, namely that a stable set of~$G$ induces also a stable set in each subgraph of $G$.
+To formalize this in an observation, we first need the following definition.

 \begin{definition} Let $I \subseteq V$ be a subset of the vertices of the graph $G = (V,E)$ with $|V| = n$ and let $\kI = |I|$.
 We denote by $\GI$ the subgraph of $G$ that is induced by~$I$.
-Furthermore we denote by $\XI=(X_{i,j})_{i,j\in I}$ the submatrix of $X\in\R^{n\times n}$ which is indexed by~$I$. \end{definition}
+Furthermore, we denote by $\XI=(X_{i,j})_{i,j\in I}$ the submatrix of $X\in\R^{n\times n}$ which is indexed by~$I$. \end{definition}

 \begin{observation} Let $G = (V,E)$ be a graph.
 Then

 \end{observation} \begin{proof} As $\XI \in \STAB^{2}(\GI)$ for all $I \subseteq V$ implies $X \in \STAB^{2}(G)$ for $I=V$, one direction of the equivalence is trivial.
 For the other direction note that $X \in \STAB^{2}(G)$ implies that $X$ is a convex combination of $ss^T$ for stable set vectors $s \in \mathcal{S}(G)$.
 From this one can easily extract a convex combination of $ss^T$ for $s \in \mathcal{S}(\GI)$ for $\XI$, thus $\XI \in \STAB^{2}(\GI)$ for all $I \subseteq V$. \end{proof}